brdoney/brdoney.github.io/_docs/scanner.md

 type: lesson
 ---

+Let's add some interactivity!
 Scanners can be used to get input from the user, so we can do things like...

 - Typing in word documents
 - Controlling games
 - Writing code

 and many others!
-In order to get keyboard input from users, we use _Scanners_.
+In order to get keyboard input from users, we use **Scanners**.

 In the following table, `varName` should be replaced with the name of your Scanner variable.